The Construction of Space Shuttle Launch Complex 39-B

 In Degrees and Minutes.

-The OAA sticks out away from the FSS at an ever-so-precisely-specified 76° 36' angle, swinging counterclockwise off of the true north-south alignment of the RSS when it's mated, from a pivot point which is 5'-6" east of the centerline of the Hinge Column, and 34'-6½" north of it.
+The OAA sticks out away from the FSS at an ever-so-precisely-specified 76° 36' angle, swinging counterclockwise off of the true north-south alignment of the FSS and RSS when it's mated, from a pivot point which is 5'-6" east of the centerline of the Hinge Column, and 34'-6½" north of it.

 And that's that.
 And with that we've got everything we'll ever need to let us know where this thing is, when we're building the rest of our Launch Pad around it.